Animal Care Colleges and Schools in the U.S.

 Certificate in Animal Care

 Certificate programs, which typically require one year of study, cover the basic care and handling of domestic animals.
-Courses in these programs include zoology, general biology, anatomy and physiology, medical terminology and animal behavior.
-Some programs include an internship.
+Some programs include an internship or practicum.
+Courses cover:

 Associate in Applied Science in Animal Care

-An associate's degree program curriculum may cover animal breed types and breeding, animal management, clinical animal nursing, animal health fundamentals and clinical lab procedures.
-Generally, veterinary course work and clinical duties comprise the majority of the second year of study.
+In an associate's degree program, generally, lab training, clinical practicums and work experiences comprise much of the second year of study.
 Some programs allow students to specialize in caring for a specific type of animal.
-Many programs include lab training and internships.
+The curriculum may cover:

 Bachelor of Science Programs

-Bachelor's degree programs related to animal care may be titled 'veterinary and animal sciences', 'animal sciences' or 'human leadership'.
+Bachelor's degree programs related to animal care may be titled 'veterinary and animal sciences', 'animal sciences' or 'human leadership' programs.
 The last type of program focuses on leading animal care facilities or organizations.
-In addition to preparing students for a career as an animal care technician, these programs also can lead to a career in research or to attending veterinarian medical school.
-Classes in these programs include human resource management, animal health and behavior, animal physiology and animal nutrition, as well as science courses such as chemistry, biology and genetics.
+In addition to preparing students for a career as an animal care technician, these programs also can lead to a career in research or to attending veterinary school.
 Many programs include lab courses and internships.
+Classes in these programs include:

 Related to Animal School